codi0/fstage/README.md

 # Other notes

-Animate methods apply specific classes (animate, in, out, hidden) to generate smooth transitions, which must be defined using css.
+Some methods apply specific classes (e.g. animate, notice, hidden) to generate smooth transitions, which must be defined using css.
-A sample animate.css file is provided for convenience.
+A sample fstage.css file is provided for convenience.

 # Modules API